paralax/ColossalOpera/easy/3SUM.md

 # Description

 In computational complexity theory, the 3SUM problem asks if a given set of *n* real numbers contains three elements that sum to zero.
+A naive solution works in O(N^2) time, and research efforts have been exploring the lower complexity bound for some time now.

 # Input Example